alttch/eva3/doc/sfa/sfa.rst

 controller.
 If SFA fails to get the item list during loading, it will use the existing one.

-To control the list of the received items you can use *sfa-cmd* or :doc:`/sfa/sfa_api` function :ref:`list_remote<sfapi_list_remote>`:
+To control the list of the received items you can use *eva sfa* or :doc:`/sfa/sfa_api` function :ref:`list_remote<sfapi_list_remote>`:

 .. code-block:: bash

-    sfa-cmd list_remote -p unit
+    eva sfa remote -p unit
-    sfa-cmd list_remote -p sensor
+    eva sfa remote -p sensor
-    sfa-cmd list_remote -p lvar
+    efa sfa remote -p lvar

 The available logic macros are listed by the command

 .. code-block:: bash

-    sfa-cmd list_macros
+    eva sfa macro list

 .. note::